Qarik-Group/concourse-tutorial/docs/basics/task-inputs.md

+description: Concourse supports 'inputs' into tasks to pass in files/folders for processing.

 # Task Inputs

 In the previous section the only inputs to the task container were the `image` used.
 Base images, such as Docker images, are relatively static and relatively big, slow things to create.
 So Concourse supports `inputs` into tasks to pass in files/folders for processing.